Azer-ID/Azer-ID/README.md

-I currently working to a OS 👀
+I currently working to made a OS 👀

 <!---
 Azer-ID/Azer-ID is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.